tuxmachine-project/manager/README.md

-# manager
+# tuxmachine-manager
-The system for using &amp; configuring tuxmachine.
+The system for using & configuring tuxmachine.